Gas Home Safety Tips

 - Make sure that at least one smoke detector is placed on every floor of your home.
 Install detectors on the ceiling away from air vents and near bedrooms.
 Test your detectors every few months to ensure they're working.
 Change the batteries when you change the clocks in spring and fall.

 - Develop an emergency exit plan for your home in case of a fire.
 Practice the plan to make sure everyone can escape quickly and safely.
+Make sure everyone in the home is aware of the exits.

 - Keep your chimney and vent piping clean.
 Have them inspected regularly and cleaned by a professional when necessary.